finos/FDC3/docs/api-bridging/spec.md

 * else if the message is a response (both `meta.requestGuid` and `meta.responseGuid` are set)
   * if the `meta.requestGuid` is known,
     * add the message to the collated responses for the request,
-      * augment any `AppIdentifier` types in the reponse message with a `desktopAgent` field matching that of the responding Desktop Agent,
+      * augment any `AppIdentifier` types in the response message with a `desktopAgent` field matching that of the responding Desktop Agent,
       * if all expected responses have been received (i.e. all connected agents or he specified agent have responded, as appropriate),
-        * produce the collated response mesage and return to the requesting Desktop Agent.
+        * produce the collated response message and return to the requesting Desktop Agent.
       * else await the configured response timeout or further responses,
         * if the timeout is reached without any responses being received
           * produce and return an appropriate [error response](../api/ref/Errors).